karthiksing05/personal-website/content/thoughts/hello.md

 # thank you!

 I’m excited to reflect deeply on things that keep me up with writing, and happy that there’s finally a place to share my thoughts.
-If any of this is interesting, don’t hesitate to reach out.
+If you'd like to talk, disagree, collaborate, vibe, learn - my doors are always open.

 *- Karthik*